 Those who have Sapphire as a birthstone are calm and collected.
 They are fiercely intelligent and sharp, and they will not hesitate to tell just what’s on their mind.

-They don’t lack in kindness, but people will have to try really hard to get to know them on a deep and personal level.
-They just don’t open their hearts to anyone who wants to be a part of their lives.
+They don’t lack in kindness.
+But people will have to try really hard to get to know them on a deep and personal level.
+And they just don’t open their hearts to anyone who wants to be a part of their lives.

 Sapphire gemstones usually come in a lovely deep blue color, but they also come in purple, orange, pink, and yellow.